-The following texts have inspired me on my journey through life – I hope they do the same for you.
+The following texts have inspired me on my journey through life:

 The former head of both Ford and Chrysler, speaks boldly and honestly about the lack of leadership in the world today.
 Whether in our homes, at our jobs or within our government, a failure of true leadership has led to the further deterioration of a country which once thrived under those who truly knew what it meant to lead.
 I only wish that more people who claimed to be “leaders” would stop by their local library and pick this one up for a read.